SchulichRacingElectrical/SRDAQ_Firmware/README.md

 # SRDAQ_Firmware
- All the arm firmware and software for ENEL 500 Capstone project
+ All the arm firmware and software for ENEL 500 Capstone project REV 1.0